Canonical Artin Stacks over Log Smooth Schemes: Minimal Free Resolutions

 \section{Minimal Free Resolutions}

+In this section, we define the objects parameterized by the stack $\mf{X}$ of Theorem \ref{thm:main}.
+We begin by recalling some definitions.
+A monoid $P$ is called \emph{toric} if it is fine, saturated, and $P^{gp}$ is torsion free.
+We denote by $C(P)$ the rational cone generated by $P$ in $P^{gp}\otimes\Q$.
+A toric monoid $P$ is called \emph{simplicially toric} if the number of extremal rays of the dual cone $\CV$ is equal to the rank of $P^{gp}$.

-In this section, we define the objects which will be parameterized by the canonical stack $\mf{X}$ of Theorem \ref{thm:main}.
-A morphism $f:P\rightarrow Q$ of monoids is called \emph{close} if for all $q\in Q$ there is a positive integer $n$ such that $nq$ is in the image of $f$.
-We recall (\cite[Def 2.5]{mfr}) that an injective morphism $i:P\rightarrow F$ from a saturated simplicially toric sharp monoid to a free monoid is called a \emph{minimal free resolution} if $i$ is close and if for all injective close morphisms $i':P\rightarrow F'$ to a free monoid $F'$ of the same rank as $F$, there is a unique morphism $j:F\rightarrow F'$ such that $i'=ji$.
+A morphism $f:P\ra Q$ of integral monoids is called \emph{close} if for all $q\in Q$, there exists a positive integer $n$ such that $nq$ is in the image of $f$.
+We recall (\cite[Def 2.6]{mfr}) that an injective morphism $i:P\to F$ from a simplicially toric sharp monoid to a free monoid is called a \emph{minimal free resolution} if $i$ is close and if for all injective close morphisms $i':P\to F'$ to a free monoid $F'$ of the same rank as $F$, there is a unique morphism $j:F\to F'$ such that $i'=ji$.
 The stack Iwanari constructs in \cite[Thm 3.3]{mfr} has a moduli interpretation in terms of minimal free resolutions, so our first step is to generalize this notion.
-The key is to replace his use of closeness in the above definition with that of exactness. \begin{definition} \emph{A morphism $f:P\rightarrow Q$ of integral monoids is \emph{exact} if the diagram}
+The key is to replace his use of closeness in the above definition with that of exactness. \begin{definition}[{\cite[Def I.2.1.8]{ogus}}] \emph{A morphism $f:P\to Q$ of integral monoids is \emph{exact} if the diagram}